pantheon-systems/documentation/source/content/guides/secure-development/06-ssh-tunnels.md

 1. Search for the `--ssl` option.
 If you add the `--ssl` option to your command there is no need to setup an SSH tunnel as described below.

-Follow the steps below to manually set up your SSH tunnel in Terminus.
+Follow the steps below to set up your SSH tunnel in Terminus.

 1. Use the following Bash script to establish secure MySQL connections via TLS using the `—ssl` option and [Terminus](/terminus):